Black Necked Stork (Jabiru) Fact

 The breeding season for this species is between March and May.
 When the storks meet they perform a dance lasting several minutes.
 The pair will bond for many years and sometimes may stay together for life.

 When it’s time to breed the birds will find a large tree and build a platform in the tree.
-The platform is formed of sticks, rushes and water plants.
+The platform is formed from sticks, grasses and water plants.
 This platform may be 3-6 feet in length.
 Occasionally a pair will place mud around the edges.
-Into the nest the females can deposit 1-5 eggs but the average is 4.
-The average time until the eggs hatch is about 30 days.
+Both the male and female contribute to building the nest.

 The parents go out to eat and come back to feed the chicks by regurgitating some of their food.
 By 3 to 4 months it’s time for the chicks to move out.
 Sometimes they may stay in the territory of their parents for up to a year.
 In a normal year 3 chicks would be the maximum raised.
 If the rainfall is incredibly good all of the chicks in the nest may be raised.